RossetH/fgf-scheduling/README.md

 Then, we want to find a schedule that minimizes the number of breaks and at the same time takes additional constraints into account.

-> Problem known as the constrained minimum break problem.
+> Problem known as the _constrained minimum break problem_.

 ### Constrained minimum number of breaks